Ding777/TSHM/README.md

 ## TL;DR

 This repository implements **Temporal–Spectral Hamiltonian Mixers (TSHM)** for long-sequence modeling.
 It contains code for forecasting and for audio classification with optional streaming (causal) inference.
-Use the `src/train.py` or `tshm_transformer70.py` entrypoints (examples below) to train and evaluate models on your data.

 ---